 The immediate drought and changing climatic conditions of California challenges farmers to implement more drought‐resilient and carbon sequestering practices on their farms.
 What can grape-growers in Napa County do to improve their farms’ resiliency to drought and climate change, as well as ability to sequester carbon?
-With the help of many partners, Napa County RCD is trying to answer this question by developing a new demonstration project at our Huichica Creek Sustainable Demonstration Vineyard (HCV) in the Carneros.
+With the help of many partners, Napa County RCD is trying to answer this question with a demonstration project at our Huichica Creek Sustainable Demonstration Vineyard (HCV) in the Carneros.

 With funds from the USDA NRCS’s Conservation Innovation Grant program, RCD has converted one 3-acre block of pinot noir at HCV into a block that has multiple perennial crop types (including cider apples), improved soil health, habitat for wildlife, and economic viability – so that the farm is resilient to change from lots of potential pressures.
 An important component of the project is to learn from our community.
 We know that many growers are successfully incorporating resiliency-building practices into their farming already, and we want to learn from that hands-on experience.
 Another key component is sharing our management decision-making process and lessons-learned, as well as the farm itself, with Napa County and regional grape‐growers through workshops, presentations, and “open farm” events.